 Make business decisions that are driven by mobile traffic analysis.
-For example, track device-based network usage patterns can inform decisions on network optimization or planning the roll out of network infrastructure such as LTE, or the retirement of obsolete capacity.
+For example, track device-based network usage patterns to make decisions on network optimization, plan the roll out of network infrastructure such as LTE, or the retirement of obsolete capacity.

 React quickly to specific events or traffic patterns.
 Get real-time or offline analytics on CDR or on-network traffic data.
 Read more

 Device Map makes these and more use cases possible in any scenario where TAC is available.